- Women need on average 11 additional minutes of sleep each night.

 The average adult needs at least seven hours of sleep per night to feel refreshed.
 However, research suggests that women tend to sleep just a little bit longer than men.
-We take a closer look at what factors may contribute to how much sleep a person needs.
+Sleep works best when it is uninterrupted throughout the night.
+We take a closer look at why sleep disruptions are more common for women and the factors that may contribute to how much sleep a person needs.

 Why Do Women Need More Sleep Than Men?